 Each geodatabase has its own set of stored procedure packages that are automatically created in the geodatabase administrator's schema upon geodatabase creation.

-In addition, you can create individual packages in the geodatabase using an SQL client if you provide the schema name.
+In addition, you can create individual packages in the geodatabase through SQL*Plus if you provide the schema name.
 For example, to create the dbtune_util package in the Thor user schema, issue the following command at the SQL prompt:

 Load data into a user-schema geodatabase

 However, only the schema owner can load data into a user-schema geodatabase.
-All other users must load data into the sde geodatabase or into their own user-schema geodatabases.
+All other users must load data into the sde master geodatabase or into their own user-schema geodatabases.
 For example, if user1 owns a schema geodatabase, user1 can only create data in the user1 geodatabase.
-If user2 does not own a schema geodatabase, user2 can only create data in the sde geodatabase.
-If a user owns data in more than one geodatabase in the same Oracle database, move the data into one sde geodatabase.
+If user2 does not own a schema geodatabase, user2 can only create data in the sde master geodatabase.
+If a user owns data in more than one geodatabase in the same Oracle database, the geodatabases cannot be upgraded, and the user-schema geodatabase cannot be deleted.
+You must delete the data from the other geodatabases before you can upgrade.

 Existing user-schema geodatabases (those created with ArcGIS 10 or earlier) that contain data owned by other users can be upgraded, and those data owners can continue to create new data and use their existing data.
 For example, if user1 created a geodatabase in ArcGIS 9.2, and user2 created data in that geodatabase with an ArcGIS 10 or earlier client, then user1's geodatabase was upgraded to 10.1, user2's existing data is still accessible, and he can continue to create data in user1's geodatabase.
-However, it is recommended that you move data to the sde geodatabase if possible.
+However, it is recommended that you move data either to the sde master geodatabase or the user's own schema geodatabase if possible.

 Be aware that the amount of time it takes to connect to the Oracle database will increase as the number of user-schema geodatabases you create and use increases.
 This is especially true if the user-schema geodatabases contain a mix of geodatabase tables and tables that are not registered with the geodatabase.